Ravens top Cascades to open title defence at U Sports women's basketball Final 8

 Maddy Gobeil and Julia Tuchscherer each scored 15 points to pace seventh-seeded Fraser Valley.

-The Ravens entered this year's tournament as the reigning two-time Ontario University Athletics (OUA) champions and defending national champions.
-Carleton now advances to Saturday's semifinal, when they will take on Queen's.
+The Ravens entered this year's tournament as the reigning two-time OUA champions and defending national champions.
+Carleton now advances to Saturday's semifinal, taking on Queen's.

-Top-seeded Saskatchewan face eighth-seeded Calgary and No. 4 Laval takes on No. 5 Alberta in the other two quarterfinal games Thursday night.

 ---